ArieHein/terraform-train/azure/TF4/readme.md

 tftrain-eun-dev-rg
 ```

-And last we see a usage of one of Terraform's built-in string functions called **Merge** which takes the 2 values and adds them together to one object, which we are using for the **Tags**.
+And last, we see a usage of one of Terraform's built-in string functions called **Merge** which takes the 2 values and adds them together to one object, which we are using for the **Tags**.
 We can see that we are referring to both local variables and then merging the values into one object used for the Resource Group tags.

 ```terraform
 tags     = merge(local.resource_group_tags, local.resource_tags)
 ```

 And this now, is the main start of this chapter - **Terraform Modules**.
 These are the equivalent of functions / templates / libraries in other programming languages.
 It allows us to create an infrastructure construct that then can be called multiple times, with the ability to sometimes change some of its configurations.
 It creates a consistent way of creating resources and promotes the idea of Don’t-Repeat-Yourself (DRY).

 We can see that a module is first declared by using the **Module** keyword.
 In the Module block, we have variables that are then assigned a specific value.
 These are the equivalents of function's parameters, that are then used inside the module.
 Remember that interpolation creates a dependency that will be forced upon execution.